TheoViel/kaggle_vsb/README.md

 ### Results

-This competiton was the first one I really invested in.
+I jumped in this competiton right after the Quora one, as I wanted to work with signal data.
 I did it solo, and ended up **38th** out of 1451.
 It was a really weird competition, because results were unstable.
 On the public leaderboard, I was ranked about 700th, and improvements in my local cross-validation score were not correlated to improvements in the public leaderboard.

-In the end, I chose to make a model that had the best CV without using any tricks that would result in my CV improving without my LB necessary improving.
-Namely : checkpointing, thresholding predictions to optimize the metric.
+In the end, I chose to make a model that had the best CV without using any tricks that would result in my CV improving without my LB necessary improving (checkpointing, thresholding predictions to optimize the metric).
+Therefore I could trust my CV and use it to select my model, instead of chosing a model that scores well on the public LB, that could score bad on the private one.

 The model I went with achieved 0.659 CV, 0.66718 private and 0.65206 public.
+Which is quite stable.

 As I worked on reproducing my results a few months later, the score I reached was 0.661 CV which scored 0.68121 on private (which ranks 14th) and 0.63618 on public.
 This is how unstable the results were.

 ## Final solution overview